Dimenhydrinate, more commonly known as Dramamine, is one drug that has been used recreationally to achieve a high or sedative effect.

 Using larger doses of dimenhydrinate to achieve a high sensation has the potential to become an addictive behavior.
 The recreational use of dimenhydrinate has long been reported and has decreased over the past few years, but it is still a commonly misused drug.

 If a person is using dimenhydrinate recreationally and begins to crave it between uses, it may be a sign of addiction.
 Other signs of dimenhydrinate addiction include:

 - Sleeping more than usual, which is associated with the sedative effect

 - Paranoia, due to the hallucinations associated with use

 - Being overly secretive or trying to hide use

 - Finding medication packages in the trash

 If you or a loved one are struggling with a substance use disorder, The Recovery Village can help.
+Our facilities serve communities from Florida to Washington, specializing in a range of addiction recovery services.
 To learn more about our comprehensive treatment plans, call The Recovery Village to speak with a representative.